janaplumm/jplu8728-tracker/README.md

 ## Closing Words

 Overall, creating this prototype website was a **very challenging, but also rewarding experience**.
 After inititally struggling with understanding JavaScript and DOM manipulation, **I now feel confident in my applying my knowledge and skills**.
 While I did not work with APIs or JS libraries for this project, I understand their purposes.
 Similarly, **I know more about setting up my own backend server than I did before**.
 The Scrimba recordings were an incredibly useful asset during this unit, and in hindsight, I would have used them more often in the beginning to get a faster grip on the fundamentals.
+I also learned some valuable lessons in how to prompt ChatGPT to help speed my up my coding learning process.
+It was also a very useful tool in explaining complex concepts.
 Before this unit, I was not confident in my abilities to code my own portfolio.
 I did not know how to work with GitHub or VS Code. **Moving forward, I want to experiment more with JavaScript and Web Design in my own time and work on a portfolio that I can host using GitHub**.

 <br>